Table of Contents

 For Maximum Anti-Aging & Collagen Support:

-Boswellia sacra or Boswellia serrata (especially CO2 extracts) offer the highest concentrations of boswellic acids for superior collagen-boosting benefits.
+Frankincense Serrata CO2, Frankincense Carterii CO2, and Frankincense Sacra offer the highest concentrations of boswellic acids for superior collagen-boosting benefits.

 For Sensitive Skin: